-The better your quality score, the better your ad rank and the more frequently your ad will be displayed.
+The better your quality score, the better your ad rank, and the more your ad will display.

 5. Gather Your PPC Ad Assets

-If you’ve decided to run a display ad campaign, gather or create the images you would like to use in your advertisements.
-The more images you can gather for your PPC campaigns, the better.
+Now, gather the images you would like to use in your display ads and the text for your search ads.
+The more images and text variations you can gather for your PPC campaigns, the better.

 6. Build Ad Groups for Your PPC Campaign

-Like images, the more options you can give Google's ad service, the better.
-That's where hiring a team of professionals comes in handy—good ad copy takes a lot of time to write!
+Like images, the more caption options you can give Google's ad service, the better.
+That's where hiring a team of professionals comes in handy—good ad copy takes a lot of experience to write!

 7. Set Your PPC Campaign’s Budget

-JTech’s marketing team develops an ad spend budget we recommend at the start of your campaign that we base on Google's data and our own experience with PPC advertisements.
+Our PPC marketing team recommends an ad spend budget at the start of your campaign.
+We build that budget from Google's data and our professional experience with PPC ads.

 8. Set Your Google Ad Extensions

 Google ad extensions control where your ads lead to or what they prompt your potential customers to do.
-This can mean links to product pages, your home page, a phone number, or another conversion goal your team has set.
+Extensions can be links to product pages, main site pages, your phone number, etc.

 - Impressions vs. click-through rates

-If you would like to start a PPC campaign of your own, but don’t have the time to follow this checklist, please reach out!
-We would love to help.
+If you would like to start a PPC campaign and don’t have the time to follow this checklist, please reach out!
+Our PPC digital marketing team would love to help.